 Map an Educational Path

 All nurse practitioners must also complete a graduate program, most commonly a Master of Science in Nursing (MSN), although some also choose to complete a doctoral degree program.
-The goal of graduate school for nurse practitioners, according to the AANP, is to provide advanced clinical knowledge and skills needed to diagnose, manage, treat and prescribe medications for patients.
+The goal of graduate school for nurse practitioners, according to AANP, is to provide advanced clinical knowledge and skills needed to diagnose, manage, treat and prescribe medications for patients.

-In their graduate program, aspiring nurse practitioners will decide which of the various specialties they would like to pursue and take the appropriate courses.
+In their graduate program, aspiring nurse practitioners will decide which specialties they would like to pursue and take the appropriate courses.
 Upon completion of a graduate degree, nurse practitioners must pass a national board certification exam that aligns with their specialty.
 After passing the exam, the final step is to apply for state licensure as a nurse practitioner.

 Once licensed, nurse practitioners nationwide need to fulfill continuing education requirements to ensure that their practice remains up to date.
 Continuing education is necessary for anyone who works in healthcare, but it’s especially important for nurse practitioners because they work so closely with their patients.